NU-Lab-NTNU/Baby-BCI/README.md

 # NU-BCI

 WARNING:
-  - The project is currently in an unfinished, minimally tested, state and in rapid development
+  - The project is currently in an unfinished, minimally tested, state and in rapid development.
+Releases will be published whenever the author feels somewhat confident in the performence and fidelity of the system.
+  - In order to read real-time data stream from AmpServer (through AmpServerClient.py), [AmpServer Pro SDK](https://www.egi.com/images/stories/placards/ASProSDK_v21_ugid_8409500-57_20181029.pdf) is required.

+What this project is:
-The goal of this project is twofold:
+  - The primary goal of this project is to create a bci-system fit for our lab's needs:
-  - Create an interface with EGI AmpServer with as little unnecessary complexity as possible.
-  - Create a BCI-system which is easily modifiable and accessible to non-programmers (ex. psychology scientists, ML-people).

-Implementation:
-  - The project relies on standard python libraries for ease of use and installation.
-  - The project is designed with our lab's experimental setup in mind: data stream from NA300 amplifier, stimulus presentation done by E-Prime.
-Both on external computers.
-  - Each task, managing data stream, communicating with E-Prime and performing signal processing, is done by different submodules, each with their dedicated thread for their main loop.
-The submodules are coordinated by the operator's main loop.
+    * Real time EEG data from EGI NetAmps amplifiers (specifically NA300).
+    * Two-way communication with E-Prime (stimulus presentation software).
+    * Allow for inter-trial classification.
+    * Enable my successors to focus on neuropsychology research and ML-algorithms rather than multithreading and TCP sockets.
+  - Secondary goals include:
+    * Provide inspiration, possibly even a working framework, to other labs seeking to create a bci-system using the same or similar technologies.
+    * Expand flexibility by providing support for other EGI NetAmps series.
+    * Hide as much low-level stuff as possible in order to improve accessibility.
+  - Technologies used:
+    * Standard python libraries are used almost exclusively, the only exception being numpy.

+What this project is not:
+  - A general BCI framework.
+    * This project was started since other BCI frameworks for some reason did not offer the functionality our lab needed.
+If a general framework is what you need, there are other, probably more suitable projects, such as [BCI2000](https://www.bci2000.org/mediawiki/index.php/Main_Page) or [Timeflux](https://timeflux.io/)

+Timeline:
+  - Future plans:
+    * v1.0.0 Command line interface

 This project is worked on by NTNU's NuLab:
   - [In-house website](https://nulab-ntnu.github.io/)